apache/samza/docs/contribute/tests.md

     ./bin/integration-tests.sh /tmp/samza-tests --console-log-level DEBUG

 Changing this setting will define how verbose Zopkio is during test execution.
 It does not affect any of the log4j.xml settings in Samza, YARN, Kafka, or ZooKeeper.

+#### Prerequisites for Running the Integration Tests Locally

+Before running the integration tests locally make sure that:

+* `ssh localhost` works
+* `ssh localhost 'echo $JAVA_HOME'` prints the correct path to Java installation on your system

+If `ssh localhost` does not works, you need to install an SSH server (enable `Remote login` on Mac or install `openssh-server` on Linux for example).

+If `ssh localhost 'echo $JAVA_HOME'` does not prints the path to Java installation on your system, you need to configure your login shell to set the `JAVA_HOME` environment variable regardless in non-interactive mode.<br>
+Zopkio is doing the deployment in non-interactive mode therefore no configuration files (including `/etc/profile`) will be taken into account.<br>
+For example if your system uses `bash` shell, you can insert `export JAVA_HOME=/path/to/java/home` at the beginning of the `~/.bashrc` file before the line `# If not running interactively, don't do anything`.<br>
+More info on this subject can be found [here](http://askubuntu.com/questions/247738/why-is-etc-profile-not-invoked-for-non-login-shells).